The Idea

 Fault tolerant: If a browser disconnects, we just use what we got.
 No corruption, no complex recovery.

-Building this teaches you everything you need for distributed computing:
+Building this covers everything you need for distributed computing:

 - Computation kernel (the dart throwing logic)